Data Processing Addendum

 (E).
 The technical and organizational security measures are as described in the TOMs.

 3.6.
-Invicti will reasonably assist Customer in meeting its obligation under applicable Data Protection Laws, including to carry out data protection impact assessments, taking into account the nature of Processing and the Personal Data available to Invicti.
+Invicti will reasonably assist Client in meeting its obligation under applicable Data Protection Laws, including to carry out data protection impact assessments, taking into account the nature of Processing and the Personal Data available to Invicti.

 3.8.
-Upon Invicti’s or Sub-processors’ receipt of a legally-binding request for access to Personal Data from a Supervisory Authority and where permitted by applicable law, Invicti will (i) notify Customer of the request for access and provide details about the requesting party, the types of Personal Data requested, and the purpose and methods of the disclosure (so as to provide Customer the opportunity to comply with its notice and consent obligations with respect to affected Data Subjects or oppose the disclosure and obtain a protective order or seek other relief), and (ii) where applicable, also comply with the notice obligations set forth in Clause 15.1 of the Standard Contractual Clauses.
+Upon Invicti’s or Sub-processors’ receipt of a legally-binding request for access to Personal Data from a Supervisory Authority and where permitted by applicable law, Invicti will (i) notify Client of the request for access and provide details about the requesting party, the types of Personal Data requested, and the purpose and methods of the disclosure (so as to provide Client the opportunity to comply with its notice and consent obligations with respect to affected Data Subjects or oppose the disclosure and obtain a protective order or seek other relief), and (ii) where applicable, also comply with the notice obligations set forth in Clause 15.1 of the Standard Contractual Clauses.

 3.9.
 Invicti will not “sell” or “share” Personal Data, as those terms are defined under applicable Data Protection Laws.

-4. CUSTOMER OBLIGATIONS.
+4. CLIENT OBLIGATIONS.

 4.3.
-Customer must inform Invicti of any notice, inquiry (including any notice, investigation, complaint, or request) relating to Invicti’s processing of Personal Data and provide Invicti with a copy thereof within 48 hours of receipt.
+Client must inform Invicti of any notice, inquiry (including any notice, investigation, complaint, or request) relating to Invicti’s processing of Personal Data and provide Invicti with a copy thereof within 48 hours of receipt.
 Notices should be sent to: privacy@invicti.com.

 5. NOTIFICATION OF SECURITY BREACH.